ramanmiddha90/ParkBee-Assignment/README.md

 ### Steps

-1. Launch ParlBee.sln in visual studio
+1. Launch ParkBee.sln in visual studio
 2. Set "docker-compose" as statup project
 3. Start the containers .
 Press "Run" button on visual studio
 4. Swagger URL will be launched https://localhost:63303/index.html